 - Download the mobile banking app.

 You can open personal bank accounts in Canada for free.
-The cost comes from paying monthly fees for your financial account and any other services you may use.
-You can spend three to four Canadian dollars per month for a low-cost account at BMO, Laurentian Bank, and TD Canada Trust.
+However, there are monthly fees associated with your account and any other services you may use.
+Monthly fees for low-cost accounts at banks like BMO, Laurentian, and TD Canada Trust start at around $3.95/month, but many standard accounts cost more.

-For example, the best bank accounts at most major Canadian banks (Royal Bank of Canada, Toronto Dominion Bank, Scotiabank, and Canadian Imperial Bank of Commerce (CIBC) offer specialized “Newcomer to Canada” banking packages.
+For example, the best bank accounts at most major Canadian banks, such as Royal Bank of Canada, Toronto Dominion Bank, etc., all offer specialized “Newcomer to Canada” banking packages.
 They provide lower or waived monthly fees for a period, which can help you save money on a new chequing account.

 How Can Global Citizen Solutions Help You?